 - 81st Golden Globe Awards

-The three-hour ceremony will air live on CBS, streamed on Paramount+ and be available on the CBS app, starting at 5 p.m.
+The 81st Golden Globe Awards will take place Jan.
+7 at the Beverly Hilton, its home since 1961.
+The three-hour ceremony will air live on CBS, streamed on Paramount+, and be available on the CBS app, starting at 5 p.m.
 PT (8-11 p.m.
 ET).
-Glenn Weiss and Ricky Kirshner are the exec-producing show runners; Weiss will also direct.
+The Globes is a joint venture between DCP and Eldridge, respectively, run by Jay Penske and Todd Boehly.